 R1 represents the reference point for the PHY and MAC layer functions establishing the physical port, as specified in numerous IEEE 802 standards, between terminal and access network.

-R2 represents a control interface between terminal and the subscription service, e.g., for authentication.
+R2 represents a logical control interface between terminal and the subscription service, e.g., for authentication.
+Information elements of the logical interface are tunneled over R1 and R4 between terminal and subscription service.

 R3 represents the physical port for the communication between the access network and the access router.

-R4 represents a control interface communicating subscription-specific information elements between the access network controller and the subscription service.
+R4 represents a control interface communicating subscription-specific information elements between the access network control and the subscription service.

-R8 represents the control and management interface between the AN and the TE, which terminates in access network controller and the terminal controller, respectively.
-The functionalities of this reference point are related to the configuration of the physical port in the terminal and the control of the data flows in the terminal.
+R8 represents a logical control and management interface between the AN and the TE, which terminates in access network control and the terminal control, respectively.
+The functionalities of this reference point are related to the management of the terminal and the control of the data flows in the terminal.
 In addition, the reference point may include some additional configuration parameters to influence the behavior and configuration of the terminal.
+Information elements of the logical interface are conveyed over R1 between terminal controller and access network.

-R9 represents a control and management interface between the access network controller and access router controller.
+R9 represents a logical control and management interface between the access network control and access router control.
+The functionalities of this reference point are related to the management of the access router and the control of the data flows in the access router.
+In addition, the reference point may include some additional configuration parameters to influence the behavior and configuration of the access router.
+Information elements of the logical interface are conveyed over R3 between access network controller and access router controller.

+R11 represents a control and management interface for conveying network management information between the NMS and network element management functions located in the access network control.
+It includes information elements for the management of the NEs, such as planning, organization, supervision, control, protection, and security of communications resources.

-R11 represents a control interface communicating subscription-specific information between the subscription service and the access router controller.
+R12 represents a control interface communicating subscription-specific information between the subscription service and the access router control.

-Network Reference Model including Coordination and Information Service
+NRM with Coordination and Information Service